 Honors Leadership Council

-Honors Mentor Council
+Honors Mentor Program

 Honors Ambassadors are student leaders who are dedicated to serving and representing the Purdue Honors College.
 Ambassadors interact and engage with prospective students to gain critical leadership skills while also promoting the Honors College and its opportunities.
 They provide insight about the college as part of recruitment, high-school visits, campus tours, special events, community service projects, speaking engagements and more.